adaltas/node-nikita/src/docker/cp.coffee.md

       throw Error 'Incompatible source and destination options' if not source_container and not destination_container source_mkdir = false
       destination_mkdir = false
+      # Source is on the host, normalize path
       @call (_, next) ->
         return next() if source_container
         if /\/$/.test source_path